 The European Commission's assessments of the recovery and resilience plans

 The Commission should assess the proposed recovery and resilience plans within two months of their official submission and make a proposal for a Council implementing decision (Article 19 and Annex 5 on ‘Assessment guidelines for the Facility’ of the RRF Regulation).
 The assessment is based on eleven criteria (see their list in the header of Table 6, while the detailed description is presented in Annex V of the RRF Regulation).

 Nine of the eleven categories are rated on a scale of 3, with rating A when a criterion is met to a large extent, B when it is met to a moderate or medium extent, and C when it is met to a small extent.
 Exceptions are the criterion on ‘do not do significant harm to the environment’ (criterion 4) and ‘preventing corruption, fraud and conflicts of interest’ (criterion 10), which are rated either A or C. The Commission’s assessments are available here, while Table 6 displays the ratings.

-Among the first 16 assessed plans, 15 obtained exactly the same score (10 A ratings and 1 B rating), while Belgium got 9 A ratings and 2 B ratings.
+Among the 27 plans, 24 obtained exactly the same score (10 A ratings and 1 B rating), while Belgium and Estonia got 9 A ratings and 2 B ratings and Czechia 8 A and 3 B ratings.
 Thus, the Commission assessed these plans very positively.

-For ‘cost justification’ (category 9), all 16 countries obtained a B rating.
-This means that according to the Commission, “The justification provided by the Member State on the amount of the estimated total costs of the recovery and resilience plan is reasonable and plausible and is in line with the principle of cost efficiency and is commensurate to the expected national economic and social impact” is met only “to a medium extent” by these 16 countries.
+For ‘cost justification’ (category 9), all 27 countries obtained a B rating.
+This means that according to the Commission, “The justification provided by the Member State on the amount of the estimated total costs of the recovery and resilience plan is reasonable and plausible and is in line with the principle of cost efficiency and is commensurate to the expected national economic and social impact” is met only “to a medium extent” by all EU countries.

 Some or more of the arguments below were listed to justify the medium rating: